vdtdg/dev-toolbox/README.md

   - Various guide list
     - [API security Checklist](https://github.com/shieldfy/API-Security-Checklist/blob/master/README.md?source=post_page-----78fd25dac4df--------------------------------)
     - [CSS selector reference](https://www.w3schools.com/cssref/css_selectors.php)
-- SEO optimization: how to make sure this toolbox ranks in various Search engines?
-- OpenGraph (og) tags to do.
 - Extend the HTTP Helper to do more than query with JSON bodies, and display the response headers.